Lamia013/JobPortal/README.md

 # JobPortal

 JobPortal is a simple ASP.NET Core MVC web application built to practise C# and the MVC pattern.
-The project allows users to enter the system either as an admin or as an applicant and demonstrates basic form handling, routing, and page redirection.
+The project allows users to enter the system either as an admin or as an applicant or as an organizarion and demonstrates basic form handling, routing, and page redirection.

 ## Features
 - Role-based redirection (Admin, Applicant and Organizations)